dayton-outar/shillings/docs/EXPERIENCE/COMICS.md

 > - When about to cross the threshold to return home, the protagonist is once again severely tested.
 He/she has a closer brush with death and is changed or experiences a **resurrection** on some level.
 >
 > - Having been transformed by the experience, the protagonist **returns home with the elixir** or the reward.

+## Chapter 10.
+ART: DRAWING for VISUAL STORYTELLING

+> Symmetrical designs often impart a feeling of formality, stiffness, or solemnity.
+Asymmetrical design can impart a wide range of feelings.